-Yes, it’s possible to get your plants to grow upward, instead of downward or outward, but they require a bit of guidance.
-Plant and interior stylist Hilton Carter recommends trying this idea with most kinds of pothos (like silver pothos, golden pothos, or marble queen pothos) or hanging philodendrons like philodendron Brasil.
+Yes, it’s possible to get your plants to grow upward instead of downward or outward, but they require a bit of guidance.
+Plant and interior stylist Hilton Carter recommends trying this idea with most kinds of pothos (like silver pothos, golden pothos, or marble queen pothos) or hanging philodendrons such as philodendron Brasil.

-Working with a healthy plant that already has long tendrils, attach those vines to the wall with staples or small hooks.
-“Over time, it will start to latch on to the surface it’s against,” Carter says.
+Start by working with a healthy plant that already has long tendrils, and attach those vines to the wall with staples or small hooks.
+“Over time, it will start to latch on to the surface it’s against,” explains Carter.
 “These plants love wood and brick but can also work with drywall.”
 Just know that if they grip to any cracks in your wall, they can potentially cause damage.
-If the vines seem like they need more support as they get longer, add additional hooks.
+If the vines seem like they need more support as they get longer, add more hooks.

 What you’ll need:

 It’s hammer time: Follow @reno_notebook for easy rental updates, clever DIYs, and tips to nail your next project.